learn-js/learn-js.github.com/_posts/2014-01-20-rework-npm-myth-clean-css.md

 "start": "nodemon -e css --ignore bundle.css --exec 'npm run bundle'"
 ```

-This watches all files with an extensions of css, and executes the `npm run bundle` command each time a css file is changed.
+This watches all files with an extension of css, and executes the `npm run bundle` command each time a css file is changed.
 We ignore bundle.css because otherwise we'd likely get stuck in a loop of updating files.

 Run `npm start` and edit the source.css file.
 Every time you save you'll see the bundle.css file update with your new changes!